Porsche to use synthetic e-fuel in Supercup racing

 The chief problem with e-fuels is economics.
 Some 500 million litres of e-fuel is barely a drop in the ocean compared to the 45-50 billion litres of petrol and diesel consumed every year in the UK alone; the United States uses 467 billion litres every year.

-According to an e-fuel advocacy group, the eFuel Alliance, this is not such a problem because it does not forecast a sudden switchover to synthetic fuels, rather the gradual addition of synthetics to the petrol admixture, say 4% by 2025, 12% by 2030 and 100% by 2050.
+According to an e-fuel advocacy group, the eFuel Alliance, this is not such a problem because it does not forecast a sudden switchover to synthetic fuels, rather the gradual addition of synthetics to the petrol admixture, say 4 per cent by 2025, 12 per cent by 2030 and 100 per cent by 2050.
 The group also said that eventually synthetic fuels could cost between £1.15 and £1.87 per litre.

-The current average cost per litre of petrol is £1.49 per litre and expected to rise sharply over the coming months, so the e-fuel prediction sounds great.
+The current average cost per litre of petrol is £1.44 per litre, so the e-fuel prediction sounds terrific.

 However, another source — the International Council on Clean Transportation (ICCT), a US non-profit organisation — says this is totally unrealistic, putting the cost at between £2.50 and £3.35 per litre by 2030.
 While £3 per litre for petrol may not seem unreasonable for small-scale, hobbyist applications, for those covering a lot of mileage, it will undoubtedly seem excessive.